marcinruszkiewicz/kaiser-ruby/README.md

 This tool translates a file containing a program written in the [Rockstar language](https://github.com/dylanbeattie/rockstar) to Ruby code.

+As of version 0.7, Kaiser-Ruby implements all of the Rockstar language spec and further versions will keep up with new language features as they are added.

-This is still a work in progress, however most of the language implementation is already finished and working (as are the fibonacci sequence and fizzbuzz examples in the repository).
-For details on what is done, see the TODO.md and CHANGELOG.md files.
+For details on what is done and what I'm still working on, see the TODO.md and CHANGELOG.md files.

 ## Installation